Top 5 free Github Alternatives

-Github is widely used web based hosting service used worldwide.
-It uses Git revisions system for software development projects.
-Any one can make profile on Github and start using it.
+Anyone can make a profile on Github and start using it.
 Git hub allows unlimited public repository for all users and for private repository monthly subscription is needed.

-1 – Bitbucket – Bitbucket is widely used for small team less than 5 members for free.
+Bitbucket is widely used for a small team less than 5 members for free.
 It does not allow self-hosting.
-Small team loves to use it because it provides private repos too. .
+The small team loves to use it because it provides a private repository too.

 - Multiple projects support